 The number of actors involved in generating, managing and providing geospatial information has increased significantly in the last ten years, and this proliferation will continue and indeed will likely accelerate in the coming five to ten years.
-The private sector and the Volunteered Geographic Information (VGI) community will continue to have a significant role to play in providing the technologies and information required to maximise the opportunities available.
-They are likely to provide valuable and in many cases unique elements of geospatial information and the technologies and services required to maximise it, in addition to offering a growing understanding of the end-user base for geospatial information.
+The private sector and the public will continue to play a significant role in providing the technologies and information required to maximise the opportunities available.
+They are likely to provide valuable, and in many cases unique, elements of geospatial information and the technologies and services required to maximise it, in addition to offering a growing understanding of the end-user base for geospatial information.

-Government's role in geospatial information management may well change in the coming five to ten years, but it will continue to be vital.
-Building bridges between organisations, collaborating with other areas of the geospatial information community and providing complete geospatial frameworks will be key to ensuring that users have access to reliable and trusted geospatial information.
-This information can be used to inform decision-making and to ensure that the potential benefits of a fully spatially-enabled society are realised.
+Governments will continue to have a key role in the provision of geospatial information and be substantial users of geospatial data; however, governments' role in geospatial information management may well change in the coming five to ten years.
+Nevertheless it will continue to be vital.
+Building bridges between organisations, collaborating with other areas of the geospatial information community and, most importantly, providing complete geospatial frameworks with trusted, authoritative and maintained geospatial information, will be crucial to ensuring that users have access to reliable and trusted geospatial information and have confidence when using it.
+This information is vital to inform decision-making, from long-term planning to emergency response, and to ensure that the potential benefits of a fully spatially-enabled society are realised.

 As with all technology-driven sectors, the future is difficult to predict.
-However, this paper takes the views of a recognised group of experts from a wide range of fields related to the geospatial world together with valuable contributions from the National Mapping and Cadastral Authorities, and attempts to offer some vision of how this is likely to develop over the next five to ten years.
+However, this paper takes the views of a recognised group of experts from a wide range of fields related to the geospatial world, together with valuable contributions from the National Mapping and Cadastral Authorities (NMCAs) and attempts to offer some vision of how this is likely to develop over the next five to ten years.
 Based on contributions received, trends have been broken down into broad themes covering major aspects of the geospatial world.
-They are as follows: Technology trends, including the future direction of data creation, maintenance and management; legal and policy developments; skills requirements and training mechanisms; the role of the private and volunteered geographic information sectors; and the future role of governments in geospatial data provision and management.
+They are as follows: technology trends, including the future direction of data creation, maintenance and management; legal and policy developments; skills requirements and training mechanisms; the role of the private and volunteered geographic information sectors; and the future role of governments in geospatial data provision and management.